NHSDigital/dtos-cohort-manager/docs/user-guides/Git_branching-strategies.md

     C1 --> B2[Developer A completes Feature A, which is merged into main] B2 --> D1[Developer A starts Feature C]
-    D1 --> D2[Developer A completes Feature C, which is merged into main but not released] C1 --> E1[Hotfix-1 is required to resolve a critical issue in the release] E1 --> E2[Commit hotfix changes to release-1.0 branch] E2 --> E3[Rebuild and deploy release-1.0 with hotfix to production]
+    D1 --> D2[Developer A completes Feature C, which is merged into main but not released] C1 --> E1[Hotfix-1 is required to resolve a critical issue in main branch before next release] E1 --> E2[Commit hotfix changes to release-1.0 branch] E2 --> E3[Rebuild and deploy release-1.0 with hotfix to production] E3 --> E4[Merge hotfix-1 into main branch to ensure fix is included in future releases] D2 --> E4
-    D2 --> E4[Merge hotfix-1 into main branch to ensure fix is included in future releases] E4 --> F1[Release-1.1 branch created from main to include new features and hotfix-1 for next release] F1 --> F2[Release-1.1 built and released to production] F2 --> G1[Hotfix-2 is required to resolve a critical issue in release-1.1]
+    E4 --> F1[Release-1.1 branch created from main to include new features and hotfix-1 for next release] F1 --> F2[Release-1.1 built and released to production] F2 --> G1[Hotfix-2 is required to resolve a critical issue in release-1.1]